JoeBee/citizenship-daily/README.md

    firebase deploy --only functions
    ```

-   Alternatively, you can manually add questions via Firebase Console (see `scripts/populate-firestore-simple.md`)
+   Questions are automatically generated daily, but you can manually trigger generation via the HTTP function (see `functions/README.md`)

 ### Development